Give notice of a marriage or civil partnership

 Book a notice appointment

-Appointments can only be booked directly by one of the partners getting married or in the civil partnership.
+Appointments can only be booked directly by one of the partners getting married or forming the civil partnership.

 In line with government guidance, face coverings should be worn if you are attending an appointment or ceremony at Hendon Town Hall.

-If you or anyone from your household have any symptoms of COVID-19, have tested positive or are quarantining, please do not attend an appointment at Hendon Town Hall.
+If you or anyone from your household have any symptoms of COVID-19, have tested positive or are quarantining, please don't attend an appointment at Hendon Town Hall.

 Phone booking and payment